domain-independent-dp/domain-independent-dp.github.io/index.md

 ### Papers using DIDP

 - Arnoosh Golestanian, Giovanni Lo Bianco, Chengyu Tao, and J. Christopher Beck.
 [Optimization Models for Pickup and Delivery Problems with Reconfigurable Capacities.](https://tidel.mie.utoronto.ca/pubs/Golestanian_CP2023.pdf) In Proceedings of the 29th International Conference on Principles and Practice of Constraint Programming (CP).
 2023.
   - DIDP beats MIP and CP in a pickup and delivery problem with complicated capacity constraints inspired by a real-world application.
+- Jiacheng Zhang and J. Christopher Beck.
+[Solving LBBD Master Problems with Constraint Programming and Domain-Independent Dynamic Programming](https://drops.dagstuhl.de/storage/00lipics/lipics-vol307-cp2024/LIPIcs.CP.2024.32/LIPIcs.CP.2024.32.pdf).
+In Proceedings of the 30th International COnference on Principles and Practice of Constraint Programming (CP).
+2024.
+  - This paper proposes a Bender's decomposition method using DIDP as a master problem formulation.
+- Jiacheng Zhang and J. Christopher Beck.
+[Domain-Independent Dynamic Programming and Constraint Programming Approaches for Assembly Line Balancing Problems with Setups](https://pubsonline.informs.org/doi/full/10.1287/ijoc.2024.0603).
+INFORMS Journal on Computing, 2024.
+  - DIDP models for SUALBP-1 and SUALBP-2, variants of assembly line balancing problems, are proposed, and they outperform MIP and CP models.

 ## Presentations